-Determining whether there is any marijuana in someone’s urinary system depends on a variety of factors.
+Determining how long does marijuana, pot, THC, weed stay in your bodily system and whether there is any marijuana in someone’s urine depends on a variety of factors.
 The most common drug test is to provide a urine sample for analysis, called a urinalyses.
 The active ingredient in marijuana is THC, which is responsible for effect of feeling “high” after consumption.
 As the liver breaks down THC, a metabolite, known as THC-COOH, is produced that stays in the system much longer.
 This is the chemical a urinalyses detects.
 Studies on how long pot stays in the urine after abstinence have reported the following averages:

 - First time use 5 to 8 days